William2399/cse15l-lab-reports/index.md

 3. Follow the CSE15L [[TUTORIAL] How to Reset your Passowrd](https://docs.google.com/document/d/1hs7CyQeh-MdUfM9uv99i8tqfneos6Y8bDU0uhn1wqho/edit).
 Make sure you record your CSE15L course-specific account username and its associated password.

-4. Head back to your VSCode terminal and paste in the given command: ![](ssh_command.png) Make sure you replace the *zz* with the letters at the end of your course-specific account.
+4. Head back to your VSCode terminal and paste in the given command: ![](ssh_command.png)

+Make sure you replace the *zz* with the letters at the end of your course-specific account.

+5. For first times connecting to the server, you may receive a message that reads in part "The authenticity of host 'ieng6.ucsd.edu (128.54.70.227)' can't be established ...
+Are you sure you want to continue connecting (yes/no/[fingerprint])?
+Process to type in **yes** and enter your account's password.